 with the same structure as LANS-alpha and NS-alpha deconvolution models.
 For convenience of terminology in the remainder of this paper, we will refer to this limit turbulence model as the {\it exponential-alpha model}.

 Since the dynamics of the turbulence models considered here are deterministic, the model error represented by the residual $R$ is also deterministic.
-To better understand our computations, we first recall what happens when the model error is actually equal to a stochastic force and further what happens when it contains a systematic bias.
+To understand to what extent our computations support the assumptions in \cite{hoang2014}, we now recall what happens when the model error is actually equal to a stochastic force and further what happens when it contains a systematic bias.
 Suppose $\widetilde \F(u)dt=\F(u)dt-dW$ where $W$ is a $V$-valued $Q$-Brownian motion.
+Here $V$ is an infinite dimensional Hilbert space and $Q$ is a trace-class symmetric linear operator on $V$.
 Let $\Xi$ be the underlying probability space.
 For each $\xi\in\Xi$ we obtain a residual realized by the sample path $R(t)=W(t;\xi)$.
 Thus,